BeeGFS Hive Index

 BeeGFS Hive Index Create and Update

-You can create and update an index using In-Tree (Inside Filesystem) or Out-Of-Tree(Outside filesystem) options as per the requirements.
+You can create and update an index using In-Tree (Inside Filesystem) or Out-Of-Tree(Outside Filesystem) options as per the requirements.
+BeeGFS specific metadata will be extracted by default and stored with other file system metadata.
+User can opt to not extract BeeGFS specific metadata during index creation and update.

 To create and update the index, you can use the systemctl service named bee-index.